falkr/ttm4175/pages/unit-net1/preparation.md

 # Binary and IP Addresses

-Last week you have already learned about IP addresses.
+During Teknostart, you have already learned about IP addresses.
 Now you will learn even more about IP addressing and the fundamental aspects that enable the Internet.

 To know more about networking, we will be using the book [Computer Networking: A Top Down Approach](https://gaia.cs.umass.edu/kurose_ross/eighth.php), 8th edition.
-We will be using this book in the upcoming three weeks and in the course TTM4200 in the Spring semester, so please try to get a copy as soon as possible.
+We will be using this book in the upcoming weeks and in the course TTM4200 in the Spring semester, so please try to get a copy as soon as possible.

 Reading the *first chapter is recommended* but not mandatory.
 Each week will focus on specific sections that need to be read and understood.